Magic City

 I like to linger in the magic city

-Tall towers of slate and cut schist
+Tall towers of slate and fractured schist

 Shining beneath the great Crystal Mountain

-Claimed as home of the gods
+Claimed for all as home of the gods

-All the city stands grey and white
+Each dawn the city stands grey and white

-Like the peak above: snow, ice, rock
+Like its peak above: snow, ice, rock

 Immense and immutable